-The second in a two-semester course that provides a comprehensive overview of MRI pulse sequences, imaging parameters and image quality control.
+The second in a two semester course that provides a comprehensive overview of MRI pulse sequences, imaging parameters and image quality control.

-Prerequisites: E, M, R, MRIT 102, MRIT 103, MRIT 105 and MRIT 114, with a C or better
+Prerequisites: E, M, R, MRIT 102, MRIT 103, MRIT 114 and MRIT 105

-108 MRI IMAGE ANALYSIS, SUMMER 3(3-0)
+108 MRI IMAGE ANALYSIS, SUMMER

 Case study analysis and student image portfolios will be utilized to evaluate for optimal diagnostic value.
 Critical assessment will include principles of quality image formation, identification of anatomy, identification of pathology, and parameter adjustments needed for differential diagnosis.
-Additional discussion will focus quality control procedures, PACS image display, image post processing, and image
+Additional discussion will focus quality control procedures, PACS image display, image post processing, and image archiving.

-Prerequisites: E, M, R, MRIT 106, MRIT 107, MRIT 109 and MRIT 115, with a C or better
+Prerequisites: E, M, R, MRIT 106, MRIT 107, MRIT 109 and MRIT 115, with a C or better.